RyanBeiden/product-cards/README.md

 # Product Cards

 Here you will find a grid of cards that displays first generation Apple products.
-There was no JavaScript used, however, the main learn here was spacing each card properly using Flexbox.
+The main learn here was spacing each card properly using Flexbox.

 ### Technologies Used:
 **Flexbox**